 About the Author

 Danielle Ariano was born and raised in the Philadelphia suburbs, but became a Baltimorean when she moved to the city for college.
-She was indeed charmed by Baltimore’s quirky, artsy vibe.
+She was charmed by Baltimore’s quirky, artsy vibe.

 Ariano received her MFA in Creative Nonfiction from the University of Baltimore.
 As part of her thesis, she wrote, designed and published her first book, Getting Over the Rainbow, a memoir recounting her humorous and sometimes painful experiences coming out as a lesbian.